Kenai Drift Anglers

 It should be noted; the Kenai River and Kasilof River definitely have a lot of Alaska King salmon history.
 For the record, the Kenai River holds the World Record, for the largest King Salmon caught rod-n-reel, Les Anderson massive 97 pounder.
 In addition to the World Record, the Kenai River holds 7 of the top 10 largest King Salmon caught in the world.

 Undoubtedly, your Alaska fishing trip for King Salmon on the Kenai River holds many accolades.
 Above all, why book Kenai Drift Anglers for your guided King salmon trip?
-First, it’s all about versatility for your Alaska fishing trip.
+First, it’s all about versatility for your Alaska fishing trips.

 In fact, Kenai Drift Anglers guides both Kasilof River and the Kenai River.
 In addition, it gives our fishing guest more flexibility for their Alaska King Salmon charter.
 Secondly, it’s important to note we’re guiding everyday; Kenai Drift Anglers is dialed on all recent changes on King Salmon activity.
 Making sure you stay on top of the fish.